 I am simply trying to explore an ancient culture that has carried on unbroken for at least 5000 years.
 I am trying to understand the many traditions, core beliefs, and ideas that we now term as ‘Hindu’ religion.
 And one which I find immensely fascinating.

-Here I found an idea of God that goes beyond form and name to encompass all of the manifest universe and beyond.
+Here, I found an idea of God or the Divine that goes beyond form and name to encompass all of the manifest universe and beyond.
 An idea of God that defies definition.
 Simply a Cosmic Consciousness which our human minds call God.
-The Creation Hymn talks of how even the Gods came after Creation!

 Thank you and Namaste!